China Ancient Trip, Day 3: Hong Kong

 Another gold pavilion with red bridge

-Feeling energetic, still, we spent that afternoon along the Nathan Road.
-There was a small Muslim community in the Kowloon and we expected halal food would be easily available.
-Luckily, we have been greeted by a Middle East guy offering halal food restaurant.
-It was a Pakistani restaurant I guess, and it was a great lunch.
+Feeling energetic still, we spent that afternoon along Nathan Road.
+There was a small Muslim community in Kowloon and we expected halal food would be easily available.
+Luckily, we have been greeted by a Middle Eastern guy offering a halal food restaurant.
+It was a Pakistani restaurant, I guess, and it was a great lunch.
 After we had our prayers in a mosque located within the Kowloon Park, we strolled along the garden and visited the Hong Kong Heritage Discovery Center.

 The Kowloon Mosque